adamazad/trador-data/README.md

-# Trador Back-End
+# Trådor Back-End

-Both servers share `User` model, so a monorepo was ideal at the moment.
+Both servers share the `User` model, so a monorepo was ideal at the moment.
 However, an ideal configuration would be three packages:

-1. `trador-models`: a NPM packge containing all the models with types.
+1. `trador-models`: an NPM package containing all the models with types.
 Installed from source as a dependency.
 2. `auth-server`: contains all Auth controllers and services.
 3. `api-server`: contains all API controllers and services.